 The reduced-scale physical model presented in Fig. 1 is constructed at Université du Québec à Chicoutimi, Canada which represents a scaled down version of Romaine IV Hydro-Québec dam spillway at a level of 1:40 following the Froude similarity criterion (Koulibaly et al. 2023).
 This model allows for studying the individual effect of several important parameters mentioned in the previous section.
 The functional details of this model are presented in Wisse et al. (2023).
 The flowrate in the channel is controlled by the operating frequency of the submersible pump and the opening of the sluice gate (Fig. 1).
+The model is also equipped with a carbon float supported with a LVDT to measure the flow height close to the metal box.
+The model is equipped with a motorized XYZ system which is mounted with a pitot tube and an ultrasound sensor.
 This system allows for the measurement of the flow height and the flow velocity in 3-dimensions of the flow.
 The downstream end of the channel is provided with an opening to support metal boxes containing the model blocks (Fig. 1(b)).
-Nine prismoid concrete blocks, each of size 15 x 15 x 30 cm are used to represent a network of rock-mass with intact blocks having connected joints.
-Lightweight concrete is used for the preparation of concrete blocks to facilitate the placement of the blocks in the metal box.
+Nine lightweight prismoid concrete blocks, each of size 15 x 15 x 30 cm are used to represent a network of rock-mass with intact blocks having connected joints.
 A constant aperture of 10 mm is provided between the blocks at all levels using Teflon bolts.
 The dimensions of the metal boxes are such that the top of the blocks always coincides with the spillway surface unless blocks are provided with a protrusion.
-The central instrumented block consists of 12 internal connected copper rods.
+The nine model blocks are arranged in a 3 x 3 configuration where the central block is instrumented to measure the hydraulic pressure at different levels of the block.
+The instrumented block consists of 12 internal connected copper rods.
 The outlets of all the copper rods are provided on the top of the block which are connected to calibrated sensors.
 The water inlet level is supported with elbows that are placed facing the flow of water acting as a minute pitot tube allowing the accurate measurement of dynamic head (Wisse et al. 2023b).
+Positioning of the elbows thus demanded a minimum aperture of 10 mm between the blocks which is followed throughout.
 The details of the instrumented block are presented in Karnati et al. (2023, 2024).
 Each face of the instrumented block is provided with two water inlets.
 The different faces of the block and corresponding water inlets are termed as mentioned in Table 1.